sa-concept-refactoring/doc/chapters/refactoringIdeas.typ

 == Requirement Transformation <first_idea>
 A new refactoring could be provided to transform a function template using concepts between alternate forms.
 @transformation_idea_listing shows the different forms.
+They all result in an identical function signature.

 #figure(
   grid(